Audition Information

 (Please note: Specific audition information for each show will be posted approximately 6-8 weeks before the scheduled date of auditions.)

-Director and Music Director: Michael Macri
+Director & Music Director: Michael Macri

 Synopsis: